 - a PhD research program at Murdoch University titled “Disturbance Ecology of Bilbies in the Canning Basin” with collected data provided to environmental and traditional owner groups.

-- collecting landscape information from across the Canning Basin to allow collected biological information to be interpreted in the context of the surrounding landscape.
+- assessing landscapes from across the Canning Basin to allow biological survey information to be interpreted in the context of the surrounding landscape.

-- a research project at UWA which benchmarked wetlands across the tropical West Kimberley utilising remote sensing and on-ground surveys.
+- a research project at UWA which benchmarked wetlands across the West Kimberley region using remote sensing and on-ground surveys.

 - training of Traditional Owner environmental cadets in Conservation and Land Management to undertake ongoing groundwater and rehabilitation monitoring.

-Much of the fieldwork associated with the bilby project is undertaken with local ranger groups, taking advantage of traditional knowledge and insights of the environment and allowing collected information to be directly passed on to these groups.
+Much of the fieldwork associated with the bilby project is undertaken with local ranger groups, taking advantage of traditional knowledge and insights into the environment and allowing collected data to be provided to these groups.